Overview of the EU Toy Safety Directive: What are the requirements?

 Following harmonized standards during compliance testing is the most straightforward way to ensure that toys are compliant with the Toy Safety Directive, as fulfilling the specifications of the relevant standard results in a “presumption of conformity” with regard to the corresponding parts of the directive.7 The following are examples of harmonized toy safety standards and the properties they cover:

-Measurlabs offers toy safety testing by European harmonized standards to help manufacturers and importers verify compliance before marketing their products in the EU.
-Please contact us through the form below or at info@measurlabs.com to discuss the testing options and to request a quote.
+Measurlabs offers toy safety testing by European harmonized standards to help manufacturers and importers verify compliance before affixing the CE marking to toys and marketing them in the EU.
+Please contact us through the form below to discuss the testing options and to request a quote.
 One of our experts will get back to you within one business day.

 Notes and references: